 If it’s your first time in Paris, make sure to visit these instagrammable spots in Paris.
 This city is undeniably one of the most popular places in the world.
 There are many reasons why Paris is popular.

-Disneyland even has a location in Paris, a great spot to go if you travel with young children.
+Disneyland even has a location in Paris, which is a great spot to go if you are travelling with young children.
 But if you are in Paris with teenagers, the places you want to visit together might be slightly different.
-But make no mistake, Eiffel Tower will always be on the top list of sights to see here.
+But make no mistake, the Eiffel Tower will always be on the top list of sights to see here.

 Spending a week in Paris sounds like an awful lot because it is.
 You are actually not going to spend 7 days just in Paris.
 During this time you can take day trips around the north of France.

 This is when you can head to places with lots of historical memories, such as Calais, Dunkirk, and Normandy.
 Both places can be reached by bus, train, or car.
-Depending on your mode of travelling, it could take between 2 hours to 4 hours trip.
+Depending on your mode of travel, it could take between 2 hours to 4 hours to travel.

-You can also get to the beautiful coastal town of Caen, northwest of Paris and about a 2.5 to 3-hour trip.
+You can also get to the beautiful coastal town of Caen, northwest of Paris, which is about a 2.5 to 3-hour trip.
 But if you want a little more around nature, head to Normandie-Maine National Park or Parc Naturel Régional des Boucles de la Seine Normande.

 The best way to travel around Paris if you don’t want to rent a car is to get a hop-on-hop-off bus ticket for a day or two days.
 This will help you move around freely without paying for multiple bus tickets.